microsoft/qsharp-runtime/src/QirRuntime/lib/Tracer/README.md

 To run against the tracer, the quantum program should comply with the [QIR specifications](https://github.com/microsoft/qsharp-language/tree/main/Specifications/QIR) as well as:

-1. convert _each_ used intrinsic operation into one of the _qis_ operations supported by the tracer (see the list below);
+1. convert _each_ used intrinsic operation into one of the Quantum Instruction Set (_qis_) operations supported by the tracer (see the last section of this readme);
 1. (_optional_) provide callbacks for handling of conditional branches on a measurement (if not provided, the estimates would cover only one branch of the execution);
 1. (_optional_) provide callbacks for start/end of quantum operations (if not provided, all operations will be treated